Adult daughter on the phone at a kitchen table covered in medical paperwork and a laptop, with her mother reading in the background

 How this fits alongside other support

-If you already have help — home health, insurance care management, or a geriatric care manager — that's great.
+If you already have help — home health, insurance care management, a geriatric care manager, or even a concierge doctor — that's great.
 Averyn focuses on the administrative follow-through and household logistics that still land on the family.

 Insurance CM / CCM Home health (skilled) Averyn Care Geriatric care manager Assisted living